davidamadeo/superyou-automated-testing-v2/notes.md

 - [x] change all comments and documentation to English
 - [x] test all `existing users postponed due to bug 03/11`

+### Updates

+Monday, March 5 2021
+- Add .env product types and payment types for existing and new users
+- Merge super care and super safe into single product purchase